stefanmrvic/weather-app/README.md

 2. Open index.html in your browser
 3. Enter a city name and press submit
 4. View the weather data instantly!

+**🚀 Note**
+I have intentionally added 3 seconds delay so that you have enough time to see the cool loading animation.